-Two separate field investigations of habitat, benthic and shellfish, to be conducted by boat.
-The benthic survey investigation will inspect for indicators of Rocky Intertidal Shoreline and Complex Bottom Type.
+• Two separate field investigations conducted by boat are recommended to access the state/condition of benthic and shellfish habitats..
+A benthic survey investigation will inspect for indicators of Rocky Intertidal Shoreline and Complex Bottom Type.
 Both types of seafloor offer potential habitat to species and the nourishment design would seek to avoid or minimize impacts to these resources.
 The shellfish survey would require hiring a fishing boat to conduct trawling along the coastline to determine the presence and distribution of shellfish along the seafloor within the project site.